Do’s and Don’ts When Working with a Floor Crane

 Do follow safety advice carefully

-Floor cranes are not fixed in a set location, so be sure to follow the safety advice provided carefully when operating this piece of equipment.
+Floor cranes are not fixed in a set location, so one of the top floor crane tips is to be sure to follow the safety advice provided carefully when operating this piece of equipment.
 They must be used on even ground with the load directly in line with the centre point of gravity, ensuring that the load is not heavier than the lifting capacity of the floor crane.
 Follow these steps to avoid your floor crane toppling over.

 Don’t try and lift more than its lifting capacity